lley154/littercoin/README.md

 17. Select on the Exposed Ports tab
 18. Select Exposed Port
 19. Enter Port Name as Next.js
-20. Enter Port Numer as 3000
+20. Enter Port Number as 3000
 21. Select Expose
 22. Now select the Open VSCode button (top right)
 This will start a web based vscode instance.
 You will need to authorize access when requested by vscode.
 This is the way you will edit code and run commands in your workspace.

 #### Determine The Admin UTXO
-To initialize the littercoin smart contract, we will need admin keys that is used one time to run the init-tx.sh bash shell script.
-To determin the UTXO will require 3 main steps
+To initialize the littercoin smart contract, we will need admin keys that are used one time to run the init-tx.sh bash shell script.
+To determine the UTXO will require 3 main steps
 1. Create the admin keys and address
 2. Send funds to the admin address
 3. Identify the UTXOs at the admin address